How to Create a Search Service

 indexName

-: the first parameter is a string indicating the index to search through.
+Copy to Clipboard: the first parameter is a string indicating the index to search through.
 When using the Search Products endpoint, the index is the default index defined in theIndexName

-static property of theProductService
+Copy to Clipboard static property of theProductService

-, which isproducts
+Copy to Clipboard, which isproducts

-: the second parameter is a string indicating the query to use to search through the documents.options
+Copy to Clipboard: the second parameter is a string indicating the query to use to search through the documents.options

-: the third parameter is typically an object that can be used to pass any necessary options to the search engine.
+Copy to Clipboard: the third parameter is typically an object that can be used to pass any necessary options to the search engine.

 Although there’s no required data format or type to be returned to the method, it’s recommended to return an object having a property hits

-with its value being an array of results.
+Copy to Clipboard with its value being an array of results.
 Each result can be an object of any format.
 This is recommended as this is the convention followed within Medusa’s official search plugins.

 An example implementation, assuming client_

-would interact with a third-party service:
+Copy to Clipboard would interact with a third-party service:

 updateSettings